hudson-rosa/cypress-e2e-web/README.md

 # INSTALLING THE PROJECT
 Use `npm install` to install all modules needed based on package.json.
+For the K6 tests, install it by using the commands from here: [K6.io - docs](https://k6.io/docs/get-started/installation/)

 # OPENING CYPRESS LAUNCHPAD
 Use `npx cypress open` to open the launchpad and select the test approach (e2e testing or component testing).
 You can define a different browser if needed to run the launchpad by using `cross-env npx cypress open --browser chrome`.